CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ## [ ] _*+GITHUB*_ Merge the corpus configuration branch to branch {{master}}
 ## [ ] _*+KORP*_ Install the updated {{master}} branch to production Korp (or ask someone with the rights to do that)
 # [ ] _*+META*_ Document the changes done to fix the data, in order to be added to metadata record and the resource group page
+# [ ] _*?MANAGE*_ Notify the colleagues who are responsible for publishing the Portal news that the fixed content is now available.
 \\
 ```